springernature/ux-elements-docs/nature/content/language-and-grammar.md

 Split infinitives are often seen as grammatical mistakes by traditionalists.
 They occur when other words creep into the middle of an English infinitive, e.g.

-Don't | Do
+Do | Don't
 ------ | ------
-To quickly reply    | To reply quickly
+To reply quickly    | To quickly reply
-To adequately assess   | To assess adequately
+To assess adequately   | To adequately asses

 ### Logging in and out